dhminch/MinchList/Kali-Build.md

 That said, you don't actually always need the latest and greatest for things like CTFs and conferences.

-To update: `apt update && apt upgrade -y`
+To update: `sudo apt update && sudo apt upgrade -y`

 ## Install Extra Tools